Suppu1007/Suppu1007/README.md

 # Hi there 👋

-**Suppu1007/Suppu1007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on My intelligence
 - 🌱 I’m currently learning programming
-- 👯 I’m looking to collaborate on Everything
+- 👯 I’m looking to collaborate on Web, ML and Visualization.
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...